zxld1337/zxld1337/README.md

 - 📫 How to reach me **slevi1001@gmail.com**

-- 📄 Know about my experiences:
+- 📄 Know about my experiences: <br>
    *storage Application for a Multicompany (in c# .net)*